kalepail/stellar-quest-bounties/README.md

 - **Step 3: Claim your reward**
   - Once you've marked a bounty as complete your job is done until the payout is made to both the hunter and you.
+  - In order to process payouts for our bounty reviewers, it's necessary for the <abbr title="Stellar Development Foundation">SDF</abbr> to collect certain information from you.
+Make sure you've [added your public address here](https://github.com/tyvdh/stellar-quest-bounties/blob/main/ADDRESSES.yml).
+You'll also need to submit KYC and tax information on the [Stellar Quest website](https://quest.stellar.org).
+These steps can be taken at any time, even before you've begun reviewing any bounties.
   - Payments will be made in the form of claimable balances and a comment with the transaction hash containing that claimable balance will be posted to the bounty issue which you reviewed.
 From there it's a simple task of claiming your XLM bounty reward!